 Nepalese community is relatively small in Sydney, and we have a culture/tendency of asking about every other people we know in the community.
 Perhaps, it is our collective culture that sometimes make us intervene other's privacy and ask information.
 It might be also because what is private and what is not is different in communities like ours than in European and Western communities.
 This increases the chances that someone's consultation with mental health professional might not remain a confidential information.
-Thus, people are discouraged to visit a mental health professional (psychologist /psychiatrist/ counsellor).
+Thus, people are discouraged to visit a mental health professional (psychologist/psychiatrist/counsellor).

-In nutshell, these are significant factors identified as barriers to access mental health services and supports for people in the community:
+In a nutshell, the following are significant barriers to accessing mental health services and supports for people in the community: